vsimkus/torch-reparametrised-mixture-distribution/README.md

 Remarks:

-* I have mainly used it for 1-dimensional variational inference, so I would advice to use this with caution in higher-dimensional settings.
-* The Jacobian computation in >1 dimensional settings may be slow, since it loops over the batch dimension.
-At this time PyTorch does not have an efficient batch-aware implementation of the Jacobian.
-Might be able to speed it up using `vmap` from <https://github.com/pytorch/pytorch/issues/42368> or <https://github.com/facebookresearch/functorch>.
+* For multivariate mixtures, the class is currently implemented when the mixture component distributions fully factorise.
 * Also added a `StableNormal` distribution, which overrides the default `cdf` method with a more stable implementation from <https://github.com/pytorch/pytorch/issues/52973#issuecomment-787587188>.
-The implementation also provides a `_log_cdf` method, however it is not necessary for the implicit reparametrisation.
+The implementation also provides a `_log_cdf` method, however it is not used for the implicit reparametrisation.